ErnWong/janky-obs-concert-lower-thirds/README.markdown

 ## How do I use it?

-Just run `yarn run start`, open your browser to http://localhost:8080/control.html, and embed http://localhost:8080/index.html into your OBS scenes.
+Just run `yarn install` and `yarn run start`, open your browser to http://localhost:8080/control.html, and embed http://localhost:8080/index.html into your OBS scenes.
 Change `./programme.toml` to suit your needs.

+I suppose `npm` would work too instead of `yarn`.

 ## How does it look like?